justincbagley/piranha/README.md

 ### :construction: _NOTE: The following 'Getting Started' content is Under Construction!_ :construction:
 ### Phylogenetic Partitioning Scheme/Model Selection
 #### _pyRAD2PartitionFinder_
 Shell script for going directly from pyRAD output (de novo-assembled loci) to inference of the optimal partitioning scheme and models of DNA sequence evolution for pyRAD-defined loci.
-See current release of pyRAD2PartitionFinder [scripts](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) for more info (in code; a README is coming soon).
+See current release of pyRAD2PartitionFinder [scripts](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) for more info (e.g. detailed comments located within the code itself; a README is coming soon).

 ### Estimating Gene Trees for Species Tree Inference
 #### _MAGNET (MAny GeNE Trees) Package_
 Shell script (and others) for inferring gene trees for many loci (e.g. SNP loci from Next-Generation Sequencing) to aid downstream  summary-statistics species tree inference.
-Please see the [README](https://github.com/justincbagley/MAGNET) for the MAGNET Package/Repository.
+Please see the [README](https://github.com/justincbagley/MAGNET) for the MAGNET Package, which is available as its own stand-alone repository so that it can be tracked and continually given its own updated doi and citation by Zenodo.

 ### Automating Bayesian evolutionary analyses in BEAST
 #### _BEASTRunner_
 [BEASTRunner](https://github.com/justincbagley/PIrANHA/blob/master/BEASTRunner/BEASTRunner.sh) automates conducting multiple runs of BEAST1 or BEAST2 (Drummond et al. 2012; Bouckaert et al. 2014) XML input files on a remote supercomputing cluster that uses SLURM resource management with PBS wrappers, or a TORQUE/PBS resource management system.
-See the [README](https://github.com/justincbagley/PIrANHA/blob/master/BEASTRunner/BEASTRunner_README.txt) for more information.
+See the BEASTRunner [README](https://github.com/justincbagley/PIrANHA/blob/master/BEASTRunner/BEASTRunner_README.txt) for more information.

 ## ACKNOWLEDGEMENTS

 I gratefully acknowledge *Nayoki Takebayashi*, who wrote and freely provided some Perl scripts I have used in PIrANHA.
 I also thank the Brigham Young University Fulton Supercomputing Lab (FSL) for providing computational resources used during the development of this software.
+J.C.B. received stipend support from a Ciência Sem Fronteiras (Science Without Borders) postdoctoral fellowship from the Brazilian Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq; Processo 314724/2014-1).
+Lab and computer space was also supplied by The University of Alabama, during an internship in the Lozier Lab in the UA Department of Biological Sciences.

 ## REFERENCES